-In addition to general methodology for the project, the tenderer must demonstrate the following aspects but not limited to:
+In addition to general methodology for the project, the tenderer must demonstrate the following or

 - Order and timing of the audits, inspection and design milestones that will take place in order to provide the Service. - Indication of how the above will be achieved in terms of the associated policies and procedures, and relevant specification described in the tender.